What has changed – Underused Housing Tax (UHT)

 - Contact us

-Under the proposed changes, starting with the 2023 calendar year, the majority of Canadian owners of residential property would not have to file a return or pay the tax.
+With the amendments to the UHTA contained in Bill C-69, starting with the 2023 calendar year, the majority of Canadian owners of residential property do not have to file a return or pay the tax.

 Draft legislative and regulatory proposals